Never again: Contemporary usage

-According to Aaron Dorfman, "Since the Holocaust, the Jewish community's attitude toward preventing genocide has been summed up in the moral philosophy of 'Never Again'", meaning that the Jews would not allow themselves to be victimized.
+According to Aaron Dorfman, "Since the Holocaust, the Jewish community's attitude toward preventing genocide has been summed up in the moral philosophy of 'Never Again'".
 The phrase has been used in many official commemorations and appears on many Holocaust memorials and museums, including memorials at Treblinka extermination camp and Dachau concentration camp, as well as in commemoration of the Rwandan genocide.
 It is widely used by Holocaust survivors, politicians, writers, and other commentators, who invoke it for a variety of purposes.

 Demonstrators commemorate the 1976 Argentine coup in 2011.

 For an increasing number of critics, the phrase has become empty and overused as genocides continue to occur, and condemnation of genocide tends to only occur after it is already over.
 Several commentators, including Adama Dieng, have noted that genocide has continued to occur, not never again but "time and again" or "again and again" after World War II.
 Some have even termed the end of mass atrocity crimes an unrealistic goal given the limitations of the international order.
 Multiple United States presidents, including Jimmy Carter in 1979, Ronald Reagan in 1984, George H. W. Bush in 1991, Bill Clinton in 1993, and Barack Obama in 2011, have promised that the Holocaust would not happen again, and that action would be forthcoming to stop genocide.
 However, genocide occurred during their presidencies: Cambodia in Carter's case, Anfal genocide during Reagan's presidency, Bosnia for Bush and Clinton, Rwanda under Clinton, and Yazidi for Obama.
 Elie Wiesel wrote that if "never again" were upheld "there would be no Cambodia, and no Rwanda and no Darfur and no Bosnia."
 Totten argued that the phrase would only recover its gravitas if "no one but those who are truly serious about preventing another Holocaust" invoked it.

 In 2020, several critics of the Chinese government used the phrase to refer to the perceived lack of international reaction to the persecution of Uyghurs in China.
 On 1 March 2022, after the Babi Yar Holocaust Memorial Center was hit by Russian missiles and shells during the battle of Kyiv, Ukraine's President Volodymyr Zelenskyy argued that "never again" means not being silent about Russia's aggression.